 Lung problems that result from untreated RA include:

 - Scar tissue that develops over time due to long-term inflammation.
-This tissue can trigger breathing difficulties, chronic cough, fatigue, and suppressed appetite.
+This tissue can trigger breathing difficulties, chronic cough, and fatigue.

-- Rheumatoid nodules in the lungs, similar to those that appear under the skin, can also develop.
+- Rheumatoid nodules in the lungs, similar to those that appear under the skin.
 Occasionally, these nodules rupture, which could cause a lung to collapse.

-- Pleural disease is another possible complication.
-This disease is the inflammation of the pleura, the tissue that surrounds the lungs.
+- Pleural disease, or inflammation of the tissue that surrounds the lungs.
 Fluid can also build up between the layers of the pleura, leading to breathing difficulties and pain.

 Effects on the kidneys

-Research has shown that those with RA have about a one-in-four chance of developing kidney disease.
-There seems to be a combination effect of inflammation, medication side effects, and other contributing factors causing the kidney problems.
-Because of this, it’s important that your doctor monitor your kidney function regularly.
+Research has shown that people with RA have about a 25 percent chance of developing kidney disease.
+A combination effect of inflammation, medication side effects, and other contributing factors seem to cause the kidney problems.
+Because of this, it’s important that your doctor monitors your kidney function regularly.

 As soon as you’re diagnosed with RA, your doctor will likely prescribe a type of medication called DMARDs, or disease-modifying anti-rheumatic drugs.
 These drugs, which include newer biologic medications, can be extremely effective at slowing or even stopping the progression of RA.